tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/音视频终端 SDK/价格总览_intl_en.md

 - A UGSV license can activate the **UGSV and video playback** capabilities.
 - A video playback license can activate the **video playback** capability.

-You can **purchase licenses** to activate the corresponding capabilities.
-A purchased license is **valid for one year after you bind it to an application and expires at 00:00:00 the next day**.
-Alternatively, **if you buy packages, you will get a live stream publishing license or UGSV license for free**.
+**if you buy packages, you will get a live stream publishing license or UGSV license for free**.
 Such licenses are **valid for one year after you purchase the packages (expire at 00:00:00 the next day)**.

 >!
 The video playback license was introduced in the 10.1 version of the media SDKs (launched at the end of May 2022).